Cloudy and dry this afternoon, rain and snow tonight

 TOMORROW:

 Scattered snow and rain continue for Monday.
 Rain showers are more likely in the Finger Lakes region and the valleys, and snow showers are more likely in the higher elevations.
-Highs reach the mid 30’s.
-Overnight, snow showers continue as temperatures drop to the mid 20’s.
-Snow accumulations could be 1-3″ after Monday.
+Highs reach the low 40’s.
+Overnight, snow showers continue as temperatures drop to the upper 20’s.
+Snow accumulations could range from a trace to an inch after Monday.

 THIS WEEK:

 Scattered snow showers continue for all of Tuesday.
 Temperatures only reach the low 30’s as winds shift from the north.
 Gusts up to 30 mph are possible.
 Snow lingers into Wednesday morning, cut conditions dry for Wednesday afternoon.
-Additional snow accumulations of at least 3 inches are possible.
-Mild weather for Thursday with partly sunny skies and temperatures reaching the low 40’s.
+Additional snow accumulations of at least 2 inches are possible.
+Mild weather for Thursday with partly sunny skies and temperatures reaching the upper 40’s.
 Showers return Friday and Saturday.
-Temperatures peak into the mid and upper 40’s by the end of the workweek.
+Temperatures peak into the mid 50’s by the end of the workweek.

 SUNDAY: CLOUDY, LATE DAY RAIN AND SNOW SHOWERS